sameepv21/Guidance_ML/R.md

 * Factors are data structures in R that store categorical data.
 * Inverse of a matrix is done with the help of solve function.
 * Look at global variables in R
+* Look at something called Quantile-Quantile Plots, lines() and ecdf() functions
+* Since there are many more statistical tests, look for them on the internet as and when required.
+* Ordinary assignments done inside a function in R are local and temporary.
+    * Use <<- for global and permanent assignment
+* R also uses object oriented approach and see how to implement classes and objects in it.
+* **Look at graphical parameters**